HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

     - Always be aware of features that have been deprecated in the current and earlier releases by checking [deprecated features](deprecated.md).

 <!--
-???+ info "v1.0.15 - What's new or changed"
+???+ info "v1.1 - What's new or changed"
-    ## v1.0.15 - _What's new or changed_
+    ## v1.1 - _What's new or changed_

-    *Release date: July XX, 2024*
+    *Release date: September 30, 2024*

     **New**

+    - Added support for using external IdP for Office Round Trip Experience.
+For more information, see [Setup external IdP for Office Round Trip Experience](../howto/production/roundtripidp.md).

     **Improvements**

     - Added option of selecting additional modes when executing [Quick Config](../references/usingwebui/quickconfigui.md).

+    - Implemented UI enhancements to the **Source** tab under **Schema Management** in the **Admin UI**.

     **Resolved Issues**

     **Others**

+    - Updated [Edit database schema JSON](../howto/database/editsourcejson.md) and [Export schema as JSON file](../howto/database/exportsourcejson.md) based on the UI enhahcements to the **Source** tab under **Schema Management**.
 -->

 ???+ info "v1.0.14 - What's new or changed"